terebellum/defer/README.md

 ## How It Works

-- **Stack Hijacking:** We override your function's return address to jump into our `defer` trampoline
+- **Stack Hijacking:** It override  function's return address to jump into our `defer` trampoline
 - **Task Queue:** Thread-local stack stores lambdas to execute on exit.
-- **Execution**: We execute all defers and than jump to your address
+- **Execution**: It executes all defers and than jumps to real return address

 ## Known Limitations